dark-0ne/AttackOnKamran/README.md

 </p>

 ## What is this?
 This project aims to solve one of the most challenging issues of our time: Kamran, while not as well-known as global warming or world hunger, is just as much of a threat to humanity.
-Therefore, we saw it as our duty to do everything in our power in order to put an end to this menace.
+Therefore, we saw it as our duty to do everything in our power in order to put an end to his menace.

 ## What does it do?
 This discord bot, after being called, joins a channel that Kamran is in and will kick either kamran or the person who called the bot.
-This functionality is implemented on purpose, and serves as a reminder that in battle against Kamran, failure is a possibility and one must be always stay vigilant in the face of its danger.
+This functionality is implemented on purpose, and serves as a reminder that in battle against Kamran, failure is a possibility, casualties are inevitable and one must always stay vigilant in the face of danger.

 ## Setup
 After cloning the repository, first install the requirements: